Jane Goodall Institute: Protecting Great Apes

 JGI works to protect chimpanzees and other primates by supporting sanctuaries, law enforcement efforts to reduce illegal trafficking, and public education to protect endangered species in the wild.
 The Chimp Eden Sanctuary in South Africa is one of the institute's sanctuaries.
 It is located in a forested reserve between Nelspruit and Barberton in Mpumalanga.

-Improving Gender and Health Outcomes
+Improving gender and health outcomes

 JGI achieves this through community-centered health projects, improvements to water supplies, and programs designed to keep girls in school.

-Promoting Sustainable Livelihoods
+Promoting sustainable livelihoods

 JGI does this through improved agricultural practices, community-managed microcredit programs, and sustainable production techniques that increase incomes while protecting forests and watersheds.

 Cookbook

-In 2021, the institute published a cookbook titled “The Jane Goodall Institute #EatMeatless."
-The book's forward was written by Jane Goodall, a longtime vegetarian and now vegan.
-Vegan expert Avery Yale Kamila included the cookbook on her list of 2021's best cookbooks.
+In 2021, the institute published a cookbook titled The Jane Goodall Institute #EatMeatless.
+The book's foreword was written by Goodall, a longtime vegetarian and now vegan.
+Vegan journalist Avery Yale Kamila included the cookbook on her list of 2021's best cookbooks.
 Food writer Mark Bittman interviewed Jane Goodall about the book on his podcast.
 Veganuary listed the book no. 1 on its list of Best Vegan Cookbooks.